-This provision provides local governments with powers to deal with goods it reasonably believes have been abandoned in a local government controlled area.
+This provision provides local governments with powers to deal with goods it reasonably believes have been abandoned in a local government controlled area or on a road.
 Local governments have power under this provision to seize and impound the goods.
 Goods do not include animals because the seizing and impounding of animals is dealt with under the Animal Management Model.
-In addition to seizing and impounding goods that that have been abandoned in a local government controlled area, section 36 also provides for goods that have been abandoned on a road.
-However, section 36(1)(b) operates to exclude the seizing and impounding of vehicles abandoned on a road.
-The Transport Operations (Road Use Management) Act 1995 (TORUM) provides for the dealing with abandoned vehicles on all roads.
-Abandoned vehicles on other local government controlled areas (parks, reserves etc.) are covered by this section.